 Flushing Water In.
 Flushing water (blowdown) is necessary to melt ice fines and flush dissolved solids from the water tank during the thawing (harvest) cycle.
 This function is important and helps to maintain good ice quality.
-If water quality is superior, this blowdown can be reduced by installing a smaller orifice in the flushing outlet elbow.
+If water quality is superior, installing a smaller orifice in the flushing outlet elbow can reduce this blowdown.
 Make sure there is enough flushing water to prevent the accumulation of excessive ice fines in the tank.

-If make-up and flushing water are from the same source, they can be connected by a common line to the machine.
+If make-up and flushing water are from the same source, a common line to the machine can connect them.

 Water Tank Drain.
-This valve and connection is for the purpose of flushing and draining the water tank of impurities, foreign material and cleaning chemicals used during servicing.
+This valve and connection (located at the bottom of the water tank) is for the purpose of flushing and draining the water tank of impurities, foreign material and cleaning chemicals used during servicing.
 It should be piped to an open drain or sump for visible discharge.
 It can be tied in with the overflow line but no others.

 Water Tank Overflow.
 A 3" FPT connection on the side of the water tank is provided to carry away overflow water during the thawing (harvest cycle).
 This water contains ice fines accumulated during harvesting and dissolved solids accumulated during the freezing cycle.
 Do not reduce the size of this line.
-Three inches is needed to provide sufficient area for ice fines to be flushed out, especially if the incoming flushing water is $55^{\circ}F(13^{\circ}C)$ or below.
+Three inches is needed to provide sufficient area for ice fines to be flushed out, especially if the incoming flushing water is 55°F (13°C) or below.
 This overflow line should not tie in with any other drain line except the water tank drain.